Teaching and Learning

 - To appreciate, enjoy and maximise the cultural diversity, heritage and opportunities that London provides.

-Our drama studios and theatre have been recently refurbished to a very high standard.
+Our drama studios and theatre have been refurbished to a very high standard.
 Our art department contains a powerful computer suite as well as an impressive exhibition space and we are one of the only schools in Lambeth to have the benefit of purpose built mirrored dance studios.

 Having specialist status means that: